 Limited Budget Plan:I would invest in compost, Neem oil, bone meal, and liquid fish emulsion.

-Any organic product with citrus oils or clove oils are great to spot spray weeds.
+Any organic product with citrus oils such as limenol or clove oils are great to spot spray weeds.
 They are effective and safe.
 You may want to try a per-emergent weed control for garden paths or weed cloth barrier.

 CompostYou will also need compost.
 If you purchase it, look for products without time released fertilizers.
 My favorite compost is Nutri-Mulch which is a composted turkey manure.
 Learning to compost is great option.